 He allowed his mind to expand, picking up and gaining control over his shed vitality.
 But as he did, something disturbed him.
 When his pulse of influence spread over the Black Viscountess, nothing in her body responded even slightly.
 How was that possible?
 For her to have shattered his attack so easily, she must have, by necessity, been an ace.
 But if that was true, then her blood should have yielded to him.
 That it didn’t bespoke a sinister secret, a corroborating shred of proof that the tales of the Hyacinth’s forbidden hemomancy were well grounded.

 Ethan threw himself forward, swinging his arms about and bidding his blood into crystallizing whips.
 The attacks clashed with something intangible that exploded from the woman’s bosom and twisted his tendrils until they broke.
 But Ethan was ready for that.
-He expelled a great wave of force from his mind, blasting each fragment of hemocryst in the air forward like a jagged shard of shrapnel.
+He expelled a great wave of force from his mind, blasting each fragment of hemocryst in the air forward like shrapnel.
 The wall of blood-buckshot broke against another unseen barrier.